Irrational-Encoding-Wizardry/guide.encode.moe/overview/roles.md

 Time commitment per episode: 2-4+ hours

-The editor (sometimes abbreviated *ED*) is responsible for making sure that the script reads well.
+The Editor (sometimes abbreviated *ED*) is responsible for making sure that the script reads well.
 Depending on the source of the script, this may mean grammatical corrections and some rewording